Bromfenac: Mechanism of action

 As an NSAID, bromfenac works by inhibiting prostaglandin synthesis by blocking the cyclooxygenase (COX) enzymes.
 It preferably acts on COX-2 and only has a low affinity for COX-1.

 Pharmacokinetics

 Bromfenac is well absorbed through the cornea and reaches highest concentrations in the aqueous humour after 150 to 180 minutes, with a biological half-life of 1.4 hours and high drug levels being maintained for at least 12 hours.
 It is mainly concentrated in the aqueous humour and conjunctiva, and much less in the lens and vitreous body.

 Concentrations in the blood plasma are too low to be measured quantitatively.
 99.8% of the substance are bound to plasma proteins.
 The enzyme mainly responsible for metabolization of bromfenac is CYP2C9, and metabolites include the lactam and several conjugated compounds.
 82% are excreted via the urine, and 13% via the faeces.

-The high degree of penetration and potency of bromfenac can be attributed to the halogenation of the molecule: by adding a bromine the NSAID becomes highly lipophilic which allows for rapid, sustained drug levels in the ocular tissues.
+Compared to amfenac, the halogenation of bromfenac's chemical structure (the bromine atom at C4) increases its penetration into ocular tissues, and increases its potency for COX enzyme inhibition.